 Consider for a moment the pressure associated with being a thought leader.
 When you break it down, the job of a thought leader is basically to write something, or say something, that literally forces the rest of us to go … “WOW!”

-Simon Sinek is an emergent thought leader that appears to be thriving on that kind of pressure.
+Simon Sinek is an emergent thought leader that appears to be thriving under that kind of pressure.
 He is also personally responsible for providing us with several “WOW-related” thoughts.
-If, by chance, you are unfamiliar, Mr. Sinek’s first book “Start With Why” was not only a runaway best-seller but (in our collective opinion) a genuine contribution to the field of leadership development.
+If, by chance, you are unfamiliar, Mr. Sinek’s first book “Start With Why” was not only a runaway best-seller but a genuine contribution to the field of leadership development.

-His second book “Leaders Eat Last” is one of the best reads we have ever come across for anyone aspiring to become a people manager (and you only have to wait about three pages to get your first “WOW”).
+His second book “Leaders Eat Last” is one of the best reads we have ever come across for anyone aspiring to become a people manager.

 The book begins with the story of a Special Forces Captain in Afghanistan literally putting his life on the line to provide cover for members of his squadron that were under enemy fire.
 Sinek positions that narrative to make the following observation: